 Useful guides produced by TDS – Tenancy Deposit Scheme

 Here are a few examples of real life cases involving Landlords, Agents and Tenants.
-They cover why the dispute occurred, how it was handled and who claimed what and the outcomes of the cases.
+The cover why the dispute occured, how it was handled and who claimed what and the outcomes of the cases.
 We have covered the main areas that come into dispute giving several cases as examples:

 There are no precise rules on what is ‘reasonable wear and tear’.
-Below are some pointers from MyDeposits to help Landlords & Agents decide what is and what is not, fair wear and tear.
+Below are some pointers from MyDeposits to help Landlords and Agents decide what is and what is not fair wear and tear.

 Domestic tenancies must allow for reasonable wear and tear.

 Unsuprisingly, there are no precise rules on what is ‘reasonably acceptable’.
 Is that carpet just well used or irretrievably stained?
 What about picture hooks left on the sitting room wall?
 Or the cooker that looks as if it has produced a good three meals a day, every day?

 The House of Lords defines fair wear and tear as: